 When employees do return to the office, they are increasingly using personal devices to connect to the firm’s network.
 This makes security that much harder, as implementing and enforcing mandatory cybersecurity measures on personal devices range from difficult to impossible.
 Thus, ensuring that staff are security conscious is more important than ever.

 Regardless of the method used to infiltrate a business, phishing attacks, malware email attacks, and employee error will continue to be leading factors of breaches for years to come.

-Notably, the FTC measures the "reasonableness" of businesses' security efforts by comparing them to the National Institute of Standards and Technology's Cyber Security Framework (NIST CSF).
-The NIST CSF section pertaining to employee training states that firms should "Create a security awareness program for all workforce members to complete on a regular basis to ensure they understand and exhibit the necessary behaviors and skills to help ensure the security of the organization.
-The organization's security awareness program should be communicated in a continuous and engaging manner."
+Notably, the FTC measures the “reasonableness” of businesses’ security efforts by comparing them to the National Institute of Standards and Technology’s Cyber Security Framework (NIST CSF).
+The NIST CSF section pertaining to employee training states that firms should “Create a security awareness program for all workforce members to complete on a regular basiscontinuous and engaging manner.”

 The FTC has gone after large businesses, small businesses, and individuals for non-compliance.
 As the nation’s primary cybersecurity and privacy enforcement agency, the FTC enforces compliance via a notoriously expensive process that notably bankrupted one company.
 Typically, companies will sign consent decrees that require 20 years of security measures, including regular — and expensive — security audits, security awareness training, and pages of other measures.
 Companies ignoring reasonable security measures do so at their own risk.